 Get ad-free new episodes, bonus content from interviews and much more by joining the Insiders Club at www.comedianscomedian.com/insiders

 And don't forget to join the Comcom Facebook group, which you can do here.

-Filed Under: #Hypothetical, Audiences, Awards, BBC, Carl Donnelly, Comedy, Daniel Kitson, Dave, Edinburgh, Festival, First Open Spot, Fringe, Happy Mondays, Heckles, Holly Walsh, Hypothetical, Inspiration, Interview, James Acaster, John Kearns, Josh Widdicombe, Josie Long, Netflix, Nick Helm, Nish Kumar, Onstage Persona, Perrier Comedy Award, Persona, Rob Beckett, Stage Persona, Stand Up, Storytelling, Structure, Success, TV, Widdicombe, Would I Lie To You?, Writing, Writing Jokes
+Filed Under: #Hypothetical, Audiences, Awards, BBC, Carl Donnelly, Daniel Kitson, Dave, Edinburgh, Festival, First Open Spot, Fringe, Happy Mondays, Heckles, Holly Walsh, Hypothetical, Inspiration, Interview, James Acaster, John Kearns, Josh Widdicombe, Josie Long, Netflix, Nick Helm, Nish Kumar, Onstage Persona, Perrier Comedy Award, Persona, Rob Beckett, Stage Persona, Storytelling, Structure, Success, TV, Widdicombe, Would I Lie To You?, Writing Jokes